Tomgroot/lightyear/README.md

 errors Castagnoli would be a good fit.

 ## Conclusion
-Given the strict reliability requirements of automotive applications, a CRC-32C (Castagnoli) is a solid choice as it balances strong error detection, computational efficiency, and practical implementation complexity.
+Given the strict reliability requirements of automotive applications, a CRC-32C (Castagnoli) including a lookup table approach is a solid choice as it balances strong error detection, computational efficiency, and practical implementation complexity.

+A time calculation is also added to get a small insight in how fast the CRC calculation is on a high-end computer with a powerfull CPU.
+The average of calculating a CRC with a LUT is around 0.0002 ms.

-However, as this conclusion is based on assumptions it would be ideal to support this with automotive testing and more CRC simulation.
-Also, testing the choice of using bitwise calculation versus a lookup table in constrained hardware requirements would be a good next step.
+However, as this conclusion is based on assumptions (and with proper hardware) it would be ideal to support this with automotive testing and more CRC simulation.